scottleedavis/mattermost-plugin-ascii-plot/README.md

 ##### Usage

-Create a message in  with `asciiplot` or `asciigraph` followed by a space and a list of numbers separated by commas).
+Create a message with text `asciiplot` or `asciigraph`, followed by a space and a list of numbers separated by commas.
-This can be done by a bot/webhook as well.
+A bot or webhook can trigger this as well.

 ```bash
 asciiplot 3, 4, 9, 6, 2, 4, 5, 8, 5, 10, 2, 7, 2, 5, 6